Election 2022: Texas primary tests GOP's rightward shift - NewsBreak

 The GOP primary for attorney general may be more competitive as incumbent Ken Paxton seeks a third term in office.
 He's facing several challengers, including Texas Land Commissioner George P. Bush and U.S. Rep. Louie Gohmert, who are vowing to restore order to the office.
 Paxton led a failed lawsuit to overturn the 2020 election and has for years faced securities fraud charges and an FBI investigation into corruption allegations.
 He has broadly denied wrongdoing.

 Democrats face challenges of their own after nearly three decades of statewide losses.
-Former congressman Beto O'Rourke has little competition for the party's gubernatorial nomination, but he faces uphill odds going into the fall.
+Former U.S. Rep. Beto O'Rourke has little competition for the party's nomination for governor, but he faces uphill odds going into the fall.
 Nine-term U.S. Rep. Henry Cuellar, meanwhile, is hoping to avoid becoming the first Democratic member of Congress to lose a primary this year.
 He's facing a much-watched challenge from progressive rival Jessica Cisneros and contending with the fallout of a recent FBI raid on his home.
 Cuellar has denied any wrongdoing.

-Still, in America’s largest Republican state, much of the focus will be on the GOP's rightward lurch.
-The evolution is especially pronounced in Texas, where rapid growth — driven by more than 4 million new residents — has shifted once-solidly red suburbs away from Republicans.
-But the GOP has countered that with redrawn maps that left fewer competitive congressional districts along with dramatic new restrictions to voting rules.
+Still, in America's largest Republican state, much of the focus will be on the GOP's rightward lurch.
+The evolution is especially pronounced in Texas, where rapid growth — driven by more than 4 million new residents — has shifted once solidly red suburbs away from Republicans.
+But the GOP has countered that with redrawn maps that left fewer competitive congressional districts along with dramatic new restrictions to voting.

 Already, thousands of mail-in ballot applications — and actual ballots — have been rejected under the state’s new requirements.
 Most of those were due to voters not including newly mandated identification, worrying local elections officials that many won’t correct problems to have their vote count.